xconnected/llama2/README.md

 The entry fields on the right, can be updated at any time.
 The update is initiated when leaving the text box.

+As mentioned above if there is any text in the context window, the prompt will be adjusted.
+However there is currently no check on the context size, so if it is too large the LLM will ignore parts of the prompt.

 Inquieries to the LLM can be entered in the text boy below the conversation window and are submitted with the return key.

 The inquiery is displayed together with the response in the conversation as shown below.